Jingqiao-Hu/matlab_cgal_CVT/readme.md

 return each nodes and their connections (edges) for each seed

-1. global version: return nodes and connections of all seeds
+1. global version: return nodes and connections of all seeds, saved in cell

-2. local version: return the results of required seed idx
+2. local version: return the results of required seed indives, saved in cell

+3. single version: return the results of required seed index, saved in matrix

    note that the idx is started with 1 as the style in MATLAB